allen-proxmire/twin-primes-offsets/README.md

 ## Files in this Repository
 - **OFFSETTING_TWIN_PRIMES_PUB_NOTE.pdf** — Full 3-page write-up of methods and results.
-- *(Optional)* Python script for generating twin primes, applying offsets, and testing for primality.
+- Python script for generating twin primes, applying offsets, and testing for primality.
-- *(Optional)* CSV data file of all results for reproducibility.
+- CSV data file of all results for reproducibility.

 ---